wilsoncai1992/PH295-lab/lab8/tutorial-git-basics/git-intro.md

 > proceeding.
 You will want to do something like the following from your
 > Bash shell:
 >
->     $ git config --global user.name "Jarrod Millman"
+>     $ git config --global user.name "Wilson Cai"
->     $ git config --global user.email "millman@berkeley.edu"
+>     $ git config --global user.email "wcai@berkeley.edu"
->     $ git config --global core.editor /usr/bin/gedit
+>     $ git config --global core.editor /usr/bin/vim

 > The first two lines tell Git who you are (obviously you should use
 > your own name and email address rather than mine).
 The final command